Revolutionary Armed Forces of Colombia: Late-2008 prisoner events

 Óscar Tulio Lizcano, a Colombian Conservative Party congressman, was kidnapped 5 August 2000.
 On Sunday, 26 October 2008, the ex-congressman escaped from FARC–EP rebels.
 Tulio Lizcano was a hostage for over 8 years, and escaped with a FARC–EP rebel he convinced to travel with him.
-They evaded pursuit for three days as they trekked through mountains and jungles, encountering the military in the western coastal region of Colombia.
+They evaded pursuit for three days as they trekked through mountains and forests, encountering the military in the western coastal region of Colombia.
 Tulio Lizcano is the first hostage to escape since the successful military rescue of Íngrid Betancourt, and the longest held political hostage by the organization.
 He became the 22nd Colombian political hostage to gain freedom during 2008.

 During his final days in captivity, Lizcano told Santos, they had nothing to eat but wild palm hearts and sugar cane.
 With the military tightening the noose, a FARC–EP rebel turned himself in and provided Colombian authorities with Lizcano's exact location in the northwest state of Choco.
 As police and army troops prepared to launch a rescue operation, Lizcano escaped alongside one of his guerrilla guards who had decided to desert.
 The two men hiked through the rain forest for three days and nights until they encountered an army patrol.
 Speaking from a clinic in the western city of Cali, Mr Lizcano said that when soldiers saw him screaming from across a jungle river, they thought he was drunk and ignored him.
 Only when he lifted the FARC–EP rebel's Galil assault rifle did the soldiers begin to understand that he was escaping from the FARC–EP rebels.
 "They jumped into the river, and then I started to shout, 'I'm Lizcano'", he said.

 Soon after the liberation of this prominent political hostage, the Vice President of Colombia Francisco Santos Calderón called Latin America's biggest guerrilla group a "paper tiger" with little control of the nation's territory, adding that "they have really been diminished to the point where we can say they are a minimal threat to Colombian security", and that "After six years of going after them, reducing their income and promoting reinsertion of most of their members, they look like a paper tiger."
 However, he warned against any kind of premature triumphalism, because "crushing the rebels will take time".
 The 500000 km2 of jungle in Colombia makes it hard to track them down to fight.